BurhanRaja/React-Newsapp/README.md

 7. Adding category, country and pageSize as props in URL

 8. Adding Author's name and Date & Time as a props to display on website

+9. Three react lifecycle methods

+- `componentDidMount()` for mounting means to define the component
+- `componentDidUpdate()` for updating
+- `componentWillMount()` for unmounting means to delete the component